Skip to main content

 Version history

-Rheos snapshots your post before each change, so you can roll back if a recent edit made things worse.
-Open version history (the clock icon) in the editor — you’ll see restore points labelled by what they preceded, like Before AI edit, Manual save and Before brainstorm pick.
+Rheos snapshots your post before certain changes, so you can roll back if a recent edit made things worse.
+Open Version history (the clock icon) in the editor — restore points are labelled by what they preceded, and Restore puts that version back in the editor.
+A restore point is written when:

 When to use which

-A good workflow: start the post, comment-edit two or three lines and accept the changes you like, regenerate the visual, then select Publish.
-You’ll finish most posts in a few minutes.
+A good workflow: start the post, comment-edit two or three lines and accept the changes you like, regenerate the visual, publish.
+Most posts take a few minutes.